New Windows Cost

 How Much Do New Windows Cost?

-If accurate measurements are taken where old windows were, then would the new windows be free of silicon fillers?
+If accurate measurements are taken where the old windows were, then would the new windows be free of silicon fillers?

 New Window Installation Costs